 Early on in the planning process, your nonprofit began assessing what kind of candidate should be sought for the executive director role.
 At this point, it’s time to make final decisions on what criteria should be met by candidates and what the “must haves” of your new leader will be.

-Once decisions are made, you’ll work with your nonprofit consultant to finalize the position description.
+Once decisions are made, you’ll need to further develop and finalize the position description.
 This will then be incorporated into the collateral that is used when advertising the position to prospective candidates.

 In addition, at this point you’ll set a final timeline for the search and a hard stop date for making your selection.
 If you truly haven’t found the right candidate at this date, you can head back to the drawing board, but there is nothing more detrimental to organizational moral than having an endless search for a new executive director.

 Transitioning the right executive director for your nonprofit doesn’t stop at simply selecting the most qualified candidate.
 In fact, to ensure that this individual is successful in their role it’s integral to incorporate a comprehensive onboarding period into the process.